faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/holland_lied_about_romneys_temple_oaths.md

 > These excuses and many more are given as reasons for dishonesty.
 To the Lord, there are no acceptable reasons. ...

+*Posted online [here](https://www.reddit.com/r/mormon/comments/7c2tuq/did_holland_lie_semantic_analysis_of_jeffrey_r/); The most interesting and informed rebuttal is from `everything_is_free` [here](https://www.reddit.com/r/mormon/comments/7c2tuq/did_holland_lie_semantic_analysis_of_jeffrey_r/dpmxeru/).
+There is some merit to his analysis.
+Still, Holland has plenty of time initially, it seems, to have focused on that part of the argument.
+Instead, he misdirected Sweeney and only circled around after-the-fact to focus on a technicality.
+I do not think the argument is enough to fully exculpate Holland here.*

 [^membersassert]: Members online state or argue that Holland did not lie:

 * "I did not hear the the discussion you are talking about but I do not find it to be a lie or prevarication." [source](https://www.quora.com/Why-did-the-Mormon-leader-Jeffrey-Holland-lie-on-television-about-Mitt-Romney-executing-the-signs-of-the-penalty-in-the-Mormon-temple/answer/R-Lynn-Thomas?srid=uJIq)